Please enable JavaScript to use CodeHS

 I-Spy with Lists

-Students will be able to create an I-Spy style activity using variables and lists in Scratch.
+Students will be able to create an I-Spy style activity using variables and lists.

 Functions